Will Horton: Return

 Will's revival was welcomed by critics and fans.
 Kristyn Burtt of SheKnows wrote: "The return of Chandler Massey to Days of Our Lives this fall has been a huge watershed moment for NBC.
 The character of Will Horton and his love story with Sonny Kiriakis, played by Freddie Smith, was a groundbreaking one on television.
 It really is a romance for the ages."
 Hope Campbell of Soap Hub said the killing of Will "ushered in a downward spiral for the soap just before its 50th anniversary that never stopped – until now.
 Welcome back, Will, and welcome back, Sami;" and soap journalist Janet Di Lauro named the resurrection of Will as the first of five ways Ron Carlivati had "revitalized" Days and made it "better than ever".

 Jeremy Helligar of Queerty commented favorably on the show's portrayal of its gay characters, saying: "Days is making us [gays] look better than we ever have in daytime.
 We no longer exist just to be sassy and sexless or tortured and tormented", instead Days gay character stories "could play out with straight characters.
 And when it comes to romance, they get to do a lot more than hug" ...
 "Real-life gays don’t get this much action on Grindr, Scruff, and Saturday night combined.
 Days lets [gays] do all the things its straight characters do, including come back from the dead, make out and make love in the afternoon.
 In some ways, it’s more progressive than Will & Grace."

 The story event of Will regaining his life's memories and his love for Sonny attracted particular praise.
 Soapcentral.com said "the WilSon magic was back.
 And it was just lovely.
 I was so happy for Will as he remembered his life and all that's good about it".
 Fairman felt Massey's performance "was everything anyone could have hoped it would be and more", and thought viewers may have "witnessed quite possibly Emmy number four heading Massey’s way", and he reported that "many took to social media to say how moved to tears they were by Chandler’s work".

+In 2020, Charlie Mason from Soaps She Knows placed Will and Sonny jointly at #24 on a list of the 35 most memorable characters from Days of Our Lives, commenting "Judge us if you must for making Freddie Smith and Chandler Massey’s gay supercouple share an entry.
+After all that they’ve been through, we just couldn’t bear to separate the harried marrieds again."